25 movies set in Tuscany

 Director: Jane Champion

-An indipendent American Lady who went to Florence with her old aunt, start an acquaintance with an egocentric dandy.
-They get married but he is interested only on the inheritance of her, but then she prefer to be free.
-The interiors have been shoted in Lucca, at Palazzo Pfanner.
+An independent American Lady who went to Florence with her old aunt, start an acquaintance with an egocentric dandy.
+They get married but he is interested only in the inheritance of her, but then she prefers to be free.
+The interiors and some exteriors have been shouted in Lucca, at Palazzo Pfanner.

 Life is Beautiful (La vita è bella), 1997